Franchovy/Playdate-Guides/README.md

 _This is a pre-released project repository.
 The "to-do" list is available in the [TODO.md](TODO.md) file.
 Feel free to contribute or reach out if there are any specific topics you'd like the Playdate Guides to cover!_

-The first item on the list is to reformat this welcome page.
-Updates coming next week!
+More updates coming this week!

--- Franchovy, 24 Oct 2025
+-- Franchovy, last updated 26 Oct 2025

 # Playdate Guides